 Growing potatoes is simple and offers a rewarding gardening experience for two reasons: 1.
 Planting a small amount can yield an abundance.
 2. Harvesting them feels like finding a hidden, bountiful treasure.
 Read below and learn to grow your own potatoes in a small space.

 Small space potato growing

 Potatoes are relatively easy to grow and can be grown in garbage bags, sacks, or potato bins.
-The potato bin is actually a large plastic 20 to 25 gallon bucket.
-This type of bin is large enough to accommodate other vegetable projects such as tomatoes, squash and cucumbers.
-Looking for the perfect bin?
-We have Gardman potato tubs in stock — these bags pop up and have access flaps on the side that allow you reach in and pull out potatoes when ready to harvest.
+The potato bin is actually a large plastic 20 to 25-gallon bucket.
+This type of bin is large enough to accommodate other vegetable projects such as tomatoes, squash, and cucumbers.

 Potatoes require regular watering but it is best to apply fertilizers lightly.
 Liquid fertilizer such as Tiger Bloom (2-4-4) can be applied every 6 weeks until June.
 Give your potatoes a feeding of Grow Big (6-4-4) at the beginning of June and July.
 Feed nothing after the July feeding.
 Too much nitrogen enhances the top growth and we want the roots!